 - our human-centred ethics is narrow and unethical;

-- in making ethical choices, we should try to judge holistically, taking into account all the consequences, and be willing to leave our emotional comfort zone.
+- we should try to make ethical choices holistically, taking into account all the consequences, and be willing to leave our emotional comfort zone.